taiyo-s/Boggle-Solver/README.md

 1. [Download](https://github.com/taiyo-s/Boggle-Solver) the Github Repo

-2. For Windows: Simply double click "gethintwin.exe"
+2. For Windows: Simply double click "giveHintwin.exe"
-For Mac: double click "gethintmac.command"
+For Mac: double click "giveHintmac.command"

 3. Wait for "Enter Board Here" and then input in the board from left to right, followed by a newline character (Press Enter):